Cardiovascular - Case 2

 Negatives:

-- No significant drop in blood pressure with standing
+- No significant drop in blood pressure documented

 Positives: